 Note that on a bed slinger printer one must design 2 mounts: one for the toolhead and one for the bed, and run the measurements twice.
 See the corresponding section for more details.

 Note that resonance measurements and shaper auto-calibration require additional software dependencies not installed by default.
-First, you will have to run on your Raspberry Pi the following command:
+First, run on your Raspberry Pi the following commands:

 ~/klippy-env/bin/pip install -v numpy